joelparkerhenderson/versioning/README.md

 ### Version identifier

-A version identifier, a.k.a. version number, is a way to help people understand
+A version identifier, a.k.a. version number, is a way to help people understand these kinds of questions:

+  * Is this version better/newer than this other version?

+  * Will upgrading to this new versino break anything?

+  * Do I need to upgrade this to be secure?

 A version identifier is typically a complex data type made up of iterable data types.
 A version identifier isn't typically a simple string, nor a simple number.

-Some version identifier conventions use three numbers, to indicate major version, minor version, and patch version:
+Some version identifier conventions use numbers:

-  * Such as "1.2.3" to indicate major version 1, minor version 2, patch version 3.
+  * Such as "1.2.3" to indicate major version 1, minor version 2, micro version 3.

-Some version identifier conventions use a date, to indicate the publication date:
+Some version identifier conventions use a date:

   * Such as "2016-12-31" to indicate the publication date of 2016, December 31st.

-Some version identifier conventions use words too, such as "alpha", "beta", "pre", "rc0", "rc1", etc.
+Some version identifier conventions use text:

-  * Such as "1.0.0-alpha" to indicate an alpha test release.
+  * Such as "alpha" to indicate an alpha test release, "pre" to indicate a pre-release, "rc" to indicate a release candidate.

   * These strings may mean different things in different libraries, based on their release processes.

   * These strings may not mean exactly the same thing in different software packages, yet there are widely accepted conventions, such as "rc" meaning a release candidate, and "rc0" meaning the first release candidate.

-  * The string conveys meaning, and if the user wants, they can look up that software package, and find out exactly what "rc0" means, gaining even more meaning from the description.

   * Even a custom enumeration that holds values such as “alpha”, “beta”, "pre", “rc”, isnt just a string, but an enumerated type, meant to convey meaning.

-  * The fact that they are serialised into a format that happens to be readable and parsable, is besides the point.
+The fact that they are serialised into a format that happens to be readable and parsable, is besides the point.

-Version identifiers can be helpful with these three questions:

-  * Is this version greater than this other version?
-This implies better.

-  * Will upgrading to this new versino break anything?
-This is extremely hard to answer/

-  * Do I have to upgrade this to remain secure?
-This may also break everything.

 ### Bug